 Unless travelers get quite a ways off the beaten path the cost of most hotels, lodges, meals, car rentals, drinks, tours and entry fees are posted in U.S. dollars.
 This is because the value of the Costa Rican currency – the colón – is not stable and continuously decreased for the past few years.

 Because of this U.S. travelers can mostly ignore changes in the exchange rate when trying to determine how much Costa Rica travel will cost.
 Travelers from Canada, the U.K. and Europe should look at the value of their currency vs the Dollar to determine whether travel in Costa Rica is “cheap” or “expensive.”

 Lot’s of Colones Must mean a Good Exchange Rate…Right?

 Each time there’s a big drop in value of the Colón people ask “how much am I going to save on my Costa Rica vacation?”
 They’re disappointed to learn that the answer is “basically nothing”.

 Travelers might save a nickle here and there on a bottle of water that’s priced in colones but since most things that tourists buy are priced in dollars the prices don’t change when the exchange rate does.
 After a few days or weeks even the nickles disappear as the price of the bottle of water is adjusted.

 In fact contrary to reducing costs the big change in exchange could be very costly for travelers.
 The rate of ¢500 to the dollar has become normalized in casual transactions because it’s so easy to do that conversion (just double the number… a 10 mil colones note is 20 dollars).
-Using that casual rate now means that dollars are undervalued by 20%.
+Using that casual rate now means that dollars are undervalued by at least 20%.

 The biggest impact of the drop in the value of the colón is to decrease the income of Tico’s who receive paychecks in local currency.